Your Ultimate Guide to Southwest Rapid Rewards

 • Your status level with the Southwest

-What’s great is that all fares include two free checked bags (up to 50 pounds each), no change fees, and reusable funds for up to 12 months if you do cancel your flight (unless it was fully refundable to begin with).
+All fares currently include two free checked bags (up to 50 pounds each), no change fees, and reusable funds for up to 12 months if you do cancel your flight (unless it was fully refundable to begin with).

 • Anytime: Earn 10X points per $1 on base airfare